Canvas Repair: Snaps & Grommets

 Repairing Ripped Out Snaps

-Often, when a snap rips out of the canvas it’s installed in, it wasn’t set securely enough to begin with.
+Often, when a snap rips out of the canvas it’s installed in, it means that it originally wasn’t set securely enough.
 When setting snaps make sure that they don’t spin in the canvas.
 If you think your snaps might be in danger of ripping out, a good preventative measure is to tighten them, by re-crimping the rivet.
 This is especially easy with the Pres-N-Snap Tool.
 If your snap tears out completely, sew a small patch of canvas over both the inside and outside of the cover over the tear.
 Then re-install the snap.

 Fixing Grommet Troubles